 Once you're officially signed on with a therapist, you'll have access to live video sessions, as well as text communication for an extra element of convenience.
 Another perk of ReGain is that it allows you to start without a partner, although all sessions will still focus on relationships—but unlike many other services, there's never an extra charge for adding a partner.

 - Therapists may take time to reply

-When you join Pride Counseling, you can select from a few different types of therapy, including trauma-focused, psychodynamic, or more traditional cognitive behavioral therapy structures.
+When you join Pride Counseling (a subsidiary of Betterhelp), you can select from a few different types of therapy, including trauma-focused, psychodynamic, or more traditional cognitive behavioral therapy structures.
 While the therapists have different certifications—including marriage and family therapists—they are all licensed within their own states and have at least three years of experience under their belts.